-Felipe Csaszar is an Associate Professor of Strategy at the University of Michigan’s Ross School of Business.
-His research focuses on how managers’ mental representations and firms’ decision-making structures affect firm-level outcomes such as innovation, speed, and profits.
+Felipe Csaszar is an associate professor of strategy at the University of Michigan’s Ross School of Business.
+His research focuses on how managers’ mental representations and firms’ decision-making structures affect firm-level outcomes such as profits, speed, and innovation.
 More broadly, he is interested in combining formal modeling and empirical approaches to understand how firms can make better strategic decisions.

 His work has been published in top academic journals including Management Science, Organization Science, Strategy Science, and the Strategic Management Journal.
 Felipe sits in the editorial board of Academy of Management Review, Strategy Science, Strategic Organization and serves as associate editor for Organization Science.

 Before joining the Ross School of Business, he was assistant professor of strategy at INSEAD.
 He received his PhD in strategy from The Wharton School, University of Pennsylvania.
 Prior to pursuing his PhD, he was head of research of an asset management firm and CEO of an Internet startup.